Search continues for missing child

-Alaska State Troopers were leading a search for a non-verbal austic 7-year-old boy named Sawyer, as of Sunday morning.
+Alaska State Troopers led the search this weekend for a non-verbal autistic 7-year-old boy named Sawyer, who was still reported missing as of late Sunday afternoon.

-Sawyer was last seen near Forest Drive at around 12:30 p.m. on Saturday afternoon, according to an alert from the Alaska State Troopers.
+Sawyer was last seen near Forest Drive at around 12:30 p.m.
+Saturday, according to an alert from Alaska State Troopers.

 Around 300 people on the island were on the ground searching for Sawyer on Saturday.
-This includes members of the state troopers, Alaska Wildlife Troopers, City of Kodiak Fire department, Bayside Volunteer Fire Department, Kodiak Island Search and Rescue, Coast Guard and local volunteers.
+This includes members of the state troopers, Alaska Wildlife Troopers, Kodiak Fire Department, Bayside Volunteer Fire Department, Kodiak Island Search and Rescue, Coast Guard and local volunteers.

-People gathered at the Bayside Fire Department on Saturday and Sunday.
-These volunteers were sent out in groups to search Three Sister Way and the surrounding areas.
-State troopers stopped sending out volunteers between 12:38 a.m. and 7 a.m. on Sunday morning.
-During that interim time period, a K9 unit that was brought in from Anchorage was searching the area.
+People gathered at the Bayside Fire Station on Saturday and Sunday.
+The volunteers were sent out in groups to search Three Sisters Way and the surrounding areas.
+State troopers stopped sending out volunteers between 12:38 a.m. and 7 a.m.
+Sunday.
+During that time period, a K9 unit that was brought in from Anchorage was searching the area.
+The dogs were scheduled to go back out Sunday evening.

 On Sunday morning, the state troopers were recruiting local divers to aid in the search.